Business Intelligence & Reporting Tools

 Eclipse Report Designer

 The Eclipse Report Designer is an Eclipse-based desktop authoring environment for report development.
 Eclipse Report Designer enables application and report developers to create simple and complex reports for use within their organization.
 The tool recognizes and caters to the broad range of report development skills from the non-programmer report developer focused on report layout to the application developer looking for sophisticated control over report creation.

 - Visual report layout with precise control over report page design

 - Extensive range of Wizards and Builders for no-code speed of development

 - Component-based report development and reuse

 - Template and style-sheet presentation model

-- Ability to programmatically control any report behavior using Java
+- Ability to programmatically control any report behavior using Java (if needed)

 - Data access direct to SQL databases, Java objects or other data sources